BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 Can you explain what the command above does?

-Re-direct the output to a file, name it `BDGP6_genes.tsv`.
+Re-direct the output to a file: `BDGP6_genes.tsv`.

 As `awk` is a programming language, we can write much more complicated conditions using `if` and `else`.
 Here we have two different "if" conditions, and each have its own matching action to perform: